Kashyap-Nirmal/Resource-Management/README.md

 ## Introduction

 - Web Application based on ***ASP.NET*** for handling the ***resource request for conducting various Workshops, Expert Talks, Seminars*** etc. Where the ***resources*** of the institutes ***include, Seminar Halls, Conference room, Laboratories***, etc.
-- This project was initiated by [Prof. Kamlesh Makwana](https://github.com/kamlesh-it).
-I collobrated with him.
+- This project was initiated by [Prof. Kamlesh Makvana](https://github.com/kamlesh-it).
+I collaborated with him.
 - I understood his existing work and I had added some of my additional modules.
 - This is the [Report](./Report/Resource%20Management%20report.pdf) of the project.
 - These are my [Notes](https://github.com/Kashyap-Nirmal/Resource-Management/tree/master/Notes) that I made while learning the technology required.